 Largemouth Bass

 By Rick Seaman

-These bigmouths can eat virtually any sport fish or baitfish in its surroundings.
-Sunfish are a favorite and are at risk when they are one third (or less) the size of the bass.
+These bigmouth bass can eat virtually any sport fish or baitfish in its surroundings in sizes up to about one third its body length.
+Sunfish are a favorite and the smaller ones are always at risk when largemouth are in the area.
 They are great fighters and can be caught by anglers of varied experience.

 Feeding sprees are typically short, but may happen up to four times in a 24-hour period.
-Bass can also be enticed to strike baits for reasons other than hunger.
+Bass can also be enticed to strike for reasons other than hunger.
 Protecting their turf is one of the primary reasons they strike during non-feeding times.
 This natural inclination to protect their territory is accentuated during the spawn, and particularly in nesting areas.
-Largemouth tend to spawn in shallower water than their cousin, the smallmouth bass.
+Sometimes they strike simply out of curiosity.
+Largemouth tend to spawn in shallow water in areas which have cover and are protected from prevailing winds..

+Largemouth Bass